Irfanvk0466/vuez-app/README.md

 A user must wait at least 5 seconds between bids.
 When auction ends, bid button is disabled.
-If a bid is placed when end time < 2 minutes, the time is automatically extended by 2 minutes.
+If a bid is placed when end time < 2 minutes, the time is automatically extended by 2 minutes. there +2 icon provided additionaly extension see for users.

 Auction Result
 When the auction ends, the user with the highest bid is marked as the Winner.